 A: Remember the academic year is September-September.
 If you just completed your 12th full-time quarter, then you would apply for undergraduate housing for the subsequent summer and graduate housing for the following autumn (if applicable).

-Q: Am I allowed to take leave?
+Q: Am I allowed to take a leave of absence (LOA)?

 A: UG students are allowed 2 years of leave.
 Coterms do not have any additional leave, but may still use any remaining UG leave if the coterm program allows leave.